Staff & Leadership

 Maryann Bruce, Church Office Manager

 Maryann Bruce worked at Lancaster Theological Seminary for almost eight years holding the position of Assistant to the Dean and Assistant to the Director of Field Education.
-Maryann is also currently the Church Secretary at Salem UCC in downtown Harrisburg and at Faith UCC New Cumberland.
+Maryann is also currently the Church Secretary at Salem UCC in downtown Harrisburg.

 Born and raised in the St. Petersburg area of Florida, she graduated from the University of South Florida with a Bachelor's degree in Geography and met her husband all in the same weekend.

 David and Maryann were married aboard the Starlite Majesty in Clearwater Beach and moved to Pennsylvania in 2000 after visiting a friend in the area the year before.
 "We loved the area so much that on the flight home we decided to move here!"
 Maryann began working immediately for Lancaster Seminary and David taught 6th grade at Eastern York Middle School.

 Maryann and David had their son, Jackson, in 2003 and shortly after David became an 8th grade English teacher at Catherine Hall, Milton Hershey School.
 David is now a 6th grade Social Studies teacher after serving as an Assistant Principal at MHS.
 Jackson is now in high school, doing very well, and loves to play his saxophone in the band!